-- 306. Where we believe that prosecution may be a proportionate response, we arrange a case discussion to consider the evidence.
-The case discussion must consider whether it is in the public interest to pursue a prosecution. - 307.
-We only make a decision to prosecute where: - non-statutory actions, or the serving of a welfare requirements notice are unlikely to achieve the desired outcome - we believe the actions or omissions are of such significance that this is the only reasonable response in the public interest. - 308.
-If we do not believe that a prosecution will improve the service provided to a level where it meets minimum acceptable standards, we consider whether to take alternative enforcement action, such as cancellation see 'Our compliance and enforcement policy'. - 309.
-We only consider cancelling a provider's registration at the same time as bringing a prosecution in rare cases.
-For example, where we cancel the registration to ensure that we safeguard and protect the welfare of children and we believe it is in the public interest to pursue a prosecution.
+- 312. Where we believe that prosecution may be a proportionate response, we arrange a case discussion to consider the evidence.
+The case discussion must consider whether it is in the public interest to pursue a prosecution.52 - 313.
+We only make a decision to prosecute where: - non-statutory actions, or the serving of a welfare requirements notice are unlikely to achieve the desired outcome - we believe the actions or omissions are of such significance that this is the only reasonable response in the public interest. - 314.
+If we do not believe that a prosecution will improve the service provided to a level where it meets minimum acceptable standards, we consider whether to take alternative enforcement action, such as cancellation see 'Our compliance and enforcement policy'.